bootstrap-vue/bootstrap-vue/docs/markdown/reference/settings/README.md

 ## Disabling BootstrapVue console warnings

-BootstrapVue will warn (via `console.warn`) when you try and use a deprecated prop, or pass an invalid value to certain props.
+BootstrapVue will warn (via `console.warn()`) when you try and use a deprecated prop, or pass an invalid value to certain props.
 These warnings are provided to help you ensure that your application is using the correct props and values.

-In some cases, you may want to disable these warnings (not recommended).
-You can do so by setting the following process environment variable:
+BootstrapVue automatically disables warnings in production mode (`NODE_ENV=production`).
+If you want to disable the warnings in other scenarios (not recommended), you can do so by setting the following process environment variable:

 <!-- eslint-disable no-unused-vars -->